 - Have them checked out by a person trained in plumbing and drains.
-They can often be cleaned out through special clean-out pipes, or from the connection to the storm sewer. - If they cannot, you should be ready for problems in the spring or very rainy periods, when they will not drain as well and may allow water to enter your basement.
+They can often be cleaned out through special clean-out pipes, or from the connection to the storm sewer. - If your footing drains cannot be cleaned, they will not drain as well and may allow water to enter your basement.
 Keep stored materials away from basement walls and off basement floors.
-This will reduce future damage, but remain alert for problems.
+This will reduce future damage, but remain alert for problems